 Can I meet with an admissions counselor over the phone, by email or over Zoom?

 Yes!
 To set up an advising appointment, please submit our Appointment Request Form.

 When should I apply?

-For transfer admissions: As a transfer applicant, you'll apply directly to your desired major.
+For transfer admissions: As a transfer applicant, you’ll apply directly to your desired major.
 Please review our program admission deadlines to see when your desired major accepts applications throughout the year, as each program has a different deadline.
-See the application dates & deadlines page for more information.
+See the application dates and deadlines webpage for more information.

-For post-baccalaureate admissions: Please review the application dates & deadlines page for more information.
+For post-baccalaureate admissions: Please review the application dates and deadlines webpage for more information.